yenhsunlin/dukes/README.md

 ## Usage

-We briefly summarize the usage in this section and a comprehensive tutorial can be found in the jupyter notebook stored in `tutorial/tutorial.ipynb`.
+We briefly summarize the usage in this section and a comprehensive tutorial can be found in the jupyter notebook in `tutorial/tutorial.ipynb`.

 To import, do